archiewood/duckdb-gsheets/docs/pages/index.md

 ## Getting a Google API Access Token

-To connect DuckDB to Google Sheets, you’ll need to create a Service Account through the Google API, and use it to generate an access token:
+To connect DuckDB to Google Sheets via an access token, you’ll need to create a Service Account through the Google API, and use it to generate an access token:

 1. Navigate to the [Google API Console](https://console.developers.google.com/apis/library).
 2. Create a new project.